-Proof that data visualization provides instant insights can be found in one study where economists were asked to solve an economic question about data they had been presented with.
+Proof that data visualization provides instant insights can be found in one study from Econsultancy, where economists were asked to solve an economic question about data they had been presented with.

 The majority of economists–72% of those who just saw the data–got the answer wrong.
 The group who saw the data and a visualization did slightly better.
 But the remarkable thing is that those who just saw the data visualization overwhelmingly got the answer right.
 Only 3% got it wrong.

 Data visualizations can also appeal to our sense of aesthetics.
 Done right they are an art form in themselves and they make great hooks to the stories journalists tell.

 Proof of this can be seen in the popular subreddit, Data Is Beautiful, which is full of examples of compelling data visualizations ranging from Game of Thrones characters ranked by screen time to a map of swearing habits across America.

 Data visualization tip #1: Think like a journalist when planning your data visualization

 When it comes to creating data visualizations you need to think as much like a journalist as like a designer.
 Ask yourself, what angle am I going to take?